henrylamb/codeleft-cli/README.md

 ## Overview

-**codeleft-cli** is an open-source command-line tool that analyzes and assesses code quality based on user-defined thresholds and tooling preferences.
+**codeleft-cli** is an open-source command-line tool that ana   This will create or update `.codeleft`, `config.json`, and `history.ndjson` (if they don't exist), and then check if the project's latest grades meet or exceed `"A"`.
+If not, the CLI exits with a non-zero status.yzes and assesses code quality based on user-defined thresholds and tooling preferences.
 This CLI is designed to:

 1. **Automatically manage config files**: If no configuration or history file is found in the project root, it creates them with default data.
 2. **Assess code quality**: It can optionally fail CI/CD pipelines if certain thresholds (e.g., grade or coverage) are not met.